ChrisBarthol/ruby-rails-interview-app/README.md

 $ rails s
 ```
 ### Notes
-Document how you solved each section.
+Document how you solved each section in the requirements list.